 The first Metroid Prime has three major oddities in relation to its sequels:

 Scans work much differently than in later games, as scannable objects are denoted by floating icons rather than highlighting their models, and with different coloration: normal icons are orange, important ones are red, and already-scanned objects have faded icons.
 Compare to the later two's blue for unscanned, red for important, and green for scanned.
 There is also a much lower quantity of scannable objects and the game doesn't log the long descriptions, letting you read the whole entry in the scan window.
 The game also doesn't retain what objects you've scanned since your last save if you die, so be sure to rescan everything again upon dying, or you might just lock yourself out of a complete logbook if you forget to scan a boss again or something and then save afterwards (and make no mistake: it's happened.)
 Thankfully, that's also fixed in later games.

-Another distinction is the lack of concrete missions (i.e. collecting the keys to open a temple, as in Echoes), making the game less linear than its sequels, so the overworld ares are more natural and organic in this sense, and are thematically closer to the areas found in the 2D games.
+The game is known for the lack of concrete missions (i.e. collecting the keys to open a temple, as in Echoes), making it less linear than its sequels, so the overworld areas are more natural and organic in this sense, and are thematically closer to the areas found in the 2D games.
 Samus does not get to interact with any non-playable characters either.

 Most importantly, several important abilities are absent - namely the Seeker Missile, the Screw Attack, the ability to use the Boost Ball to launch from a Spider Rail, or being able to shoot while grappling.
 In addition, the maximum possible amount of missiles is 250 and not 255.